 If you have been in IT for any length of time, there's a good chance you understand the problems data silos cause, including:

 - No single source of truth to rely on for high-quality decision-making

 - Duplicate efforts to create and manage the same information

 - The inability to build a 360-degree view of a customer, partner or product

 - Not being able to identify enterprise-wide business trends

-- The same data elements having different definitions, leading to inconsistencies and poor data quality
+- Different definitions for the same data elements in separate systems, leading to inconsistencies and poor data quality

 Data governance and breaking down data silos